 - a.
-The teacher creates a friendly atmosphere (e.g. by using learners' names, encouraging them, using positive reinforcement like praising and rewards, employing games to practice and review material). - b.
-The teacher uses effective techniques to build learner self-confidence (e.g. scaffolding so learners can succeed; using informal types of assessment that produce less anxiety, giving feedback to learners on their work in an encouraging way; employing self-assessment and goalsetting). - c.
-The teacher fosters a group feeling (cooperation, respect, enjoyment, trust, etc.). - d.
-The teacher sets tasks that develop cooperative learning and encourages peer help and readiness to exchange with others. - e.
-The teacher manages the class so learners know what is expected of them (e.g., sharing the daily agenda and classroom rules, providing rubrics for learner performance, giving clear instructions appropriate to the level of the learners and checking that learners understand them).
+The teacher creates a friendly atmosphere (e.g. by using learners' names, encouraging them, using positive reinforcement like praising and rewards, employing games to practice and review material;) - b.
+The teacher uses effective techniques to build learner self-confidence (e.g. scaffolding so learners can succeed, using informal types of assessment that

+- produce less anxiety, giving feedback to learners on their work in an encouraging way; employing self assessment and goal setting). - c.
+The teacher fosters a group feeling (cooperation, respect, enjoyment, trust, etc.,); - d.
+The teacher sets tasks that develop cooperative learning and encourages peer help and readiness to exchange with others - e.
+The teacher manages the class so learners know what is expected of them (e.g., sharing the daily agenda and classroom rules, providing rubrics for learner performance).